 top of page

-Early Childhood Movement Lesson Plans
+The Movement Deck Lesson Plans

-Read below for our full Early Childhood Movement Lesson Plans to correlate with our Early Childhood Movement Cards!
+Read below for our free full Early Childhood Movement Lesson Plans to correlate with our Early Childhood Movement Cards!
 Each of these lesson plans will guide you through more detailed ways to engage children with our movement cards.
 Be sure to check the name of the lesson plan and make sure it correlates with the card section that you're using!
 Keep dancing!

 Don't have our cards yet?
 Purchase on our Etsy shop HERE.